 Then, after many years, when we read about the crematoriums and the gas chambers, when we were told about those death camps, in my thought always came the picture of that afternoon.
 The boy’s arm bidding us good-bye and the sad eyes, which did not know then yet the fate in store for them.

-All this subsequent experience of mine was related to that event, which was but a small broken bit of memory which I carried in me through time.
+All this subsequent experience of mine was related to that event, which was but a small broken bit of memory that I carried in me through time.
 In that parallel existence out of time.
 In the fragments of my child in me.

 Lemnos, June 1983

-Fron the poetic prose book ” Nights of Moonlight “
+From the poetic prose book ” Nights of Moonlight “